-Often seen or touted as idealistic, zero-carbon cities are now seen as an obtainable goal by most local elected officials and becoming a goal of many cities across the world.
+Previously seen or touted as idealistic, becoming a zero-carbon city is now seen as an obtainable goal by many cities across the world.
 Reaching net-zero emissions is considered a necessity for the future of the environment with many cities across the country currently working towards the goal of zero-carbon emissions, including Boston, Denver and Portland, Oregon, which all have committed to reducing energy use by 80% or more by 2050.
 While each city has a very different story featuring examples of success and failure on their journey to net-zero, it’s important to consider all the perspectives when analyzing the case studies of these cities — including cultural and economic influences as well as all the energies and materials involved.

 Are “100% Renewable” and “Zero-Carbon” the Same Thing?